How To Treat Brown Spots on Fiddle Leaf Fig (An Easy Guide)

 Fiddle leaf figs are susceptible to root rot, which can cause brown tips and small black spots on the leaves.

-Root rot is caused by overwatering, which can lead to fungal growth.
+Root rot is a condition caused by overwatering, which can lead to fungal growth.

 When the plant’s roots are waterlogged, they can’t get the oxygen they need to function correctly.
 This can damage and kill the roots and cause the leaves to turn brown.